696-eth/evmavericks-weekly/README.md

 🦁Everything you need to know about the last week in EVMavericks in less than 69.6 seconds 👇

-1. Buidlathon projects were presetend, judged on aaaaand... we have ended up with [a 3 way tie!](https://i.imgur.com/nkuA8Q7.png) Each projects gets 3.06E!
+1. Buidlathon projects were presented, judged on aaaaand... we have ended up with [a 3 way tie!](https://i.imgur.com/nkuA8Q7.png) Each projects gets 3.06E!

 2. roar-y revamps [DAO EVMavreciks Site](https://dao.evmavericks.xyz/) highlighting EVM milestones and current activity